makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

 # Abstract

-* human-computer interaction and audio-visual human behaviour sensing systems, which would achieve robust performance in-the-wild are more needed than ever
+* human-computer interaction and audio-visual human behaviour sensing systems, with robust performance in-the-wild are more needed than ever
 * hE databases usually consider controlled settings, low demographic variability, and a single task
 * we introduce the SEWA database of more than 2000 minutes of audio-visual data
   * 398 people coming from six cultures, 50% female, and
   * uniformly spanning the age range of 18 to 65 years old
 * two different contexts
-  * watching adverts and while
+  * watching adverts
   * discussing adverts in a video chat
 * rich annotations of the recordings in terms of facial landmarks, facial action units (FAU), various vocalisations, mirroring, and continuously valued valence, arousal, liking, agreement, and prototypic examples of (dis)liking
-* we provide extensive baseline experiments for automatic FAU detection and automatic valence, arousal and (dis)liking intensity estimation
+* we provide extensive baseline experiments for automatic
+  * FAU detection and
+  * valence, arousal and (dis)liking intensity estimation

 # 1 Intro